 Many methods stimulate the mind and create awareness.
 When we are more aware of our surroundings, we find more stimulation, not less.

-This is undoubtedly true for a great many techniques, but it depends on the specific procedure.
+This is undoubtedly true for many techniques.
+But it depends on the specific practice you are doing.

 Sitting for hours on end focusing on your breathing (as retreats do) is depriving your brain of stimuli.

-When this is carried out for long periods, it can lead to sensory deprivation and even atrophy of the brain.
+When this is carried out for extended periods, it can lead to sensory deprivation and even atrophy of the brain.

 This is why many people who practice for long periods have complained of an inability to perform cognitive functions, like arithmetic and remembering names.